shawnbot/sast/README.md

 Run `sast-data --help` for available options and more information.

 ## Node types
-Most [node types] are defined by [gonzalez-pe], the underlying parser.
+Most [node types] are defined by [gonzalez], the underlying parser.
 After transforming each of the syntax tree nodes into [unist nodes], the following nodes are introduced: